eleijonmarck/eleijonmarck/content/posts/2019-06-17---calculating-probability-of-event-z-score.md

 ---
 title: "Calculating the Probability of some Event (E)"
-date: 2019-06-17
+date: "2019-06-17T22:40:32.169Z"
-published: true
-tags: ["statistics", "probability"]
-cover_image: ""
-series: false
+template: "post"
-canonical_url: false
+draft: false
+slug: "calculating-probability-of-event-z-score"
+category: "Typography"
+tags:
+  - "statistics"
+  - "probability"
 description: "How to calculate the Probability of an event occuring by also using the Z-score"
+socialImage: ""
 ---

 Probability can be used to describe the relationship between given values and the chance/probability of some event occuring.
 This post will outline how we describe probability of some event given a fitted distribution.